chainguard-dev/edu/content/chainguard/chainguard-images/faq.md

 Learn answers to your questions about [Chainguard Images](https://www.chainguard.dev/chainguard-images?utm_source=docs).

 ## Which Linux distribution is used as base for Chainguard Images?
 Chainguard Images are based on [Wolfi](/open-source/wolfi/), a Linux _undistro_ we built specifically to address software supply chain security issues.
-We call it an undistro because it doesn't contain software you'd normally find in a traditional Linux distribution such as Debian or Alpine.
-Wolfi a minimal Linux distribution designed specifically to be used as a base for stripped-down container images.
+We call it an undistro because it doesn't contain certain software you'd normally find in a traditional Linux distribution such as Debian or Alpine.
+Wolfi is a minimal Linux distribution designed specifically to be used as a base for stripped-down container images.

 ## How do Chainguard Images relate to the Google Distroless Images?
 The [Google distroless](https://github.com/GoogleContainerTools/distroless) images follow a similar philosophy to many of our images: they are minimal images that don't include package managers or shells.
 The main difference is in the implementation.
 The Google distroless images are built with [Bazel](https://bazel.build) and based on the Debian distribution, whereas Chainguard Images are built with [apko](/open-source/apko) and based on [Wolfi](/open-source/wolfi).
 We believe our approach is more maintainable and extensible.